coolviki/pythonutils/README.md

 # pythonutils
 Set of resusable Python Utils for use in raspberry pi (and beyond)

-emailutil.emgilgmail - Module for sending emails via Gmail
+1) emailutil.emgilgmail - Module for sending emails via Gmail including methods for sending emails both with and without attachments.

-Sample Usage without attachment
->>> import emailutil.emailgmail as em
->>> em.sendEmail('XXXXX@XXXXX.XXXXX','XXXXXXXXXXX','XXXXXXXXXX','Test Subject','Test Message')
+2)